Building the Documentation

 Python 3 is required.
 The build system will use this to create a virtual environment.

-- pipenv
+- uv

 Used to manage Python dependencies.
-Install with
+See from https://docs.astral.sh/uv/getting-started/installation/ for installation instructions.

 - Python packages